 Server or Host Startup Load and Register

-The server or host loader imports every schema file from its config. @idl_register("pluto") adds the class to the registry.
+The server or host loader imports every schema file from its config. @idl_register("adalm_pluto") adds the class to the registry.

 Device Inventory Open Hardware